-This function name is in UEB.
+The fully spelled-out function name is in UEB.
 Its abbreviated form is in Nemeth.
 A punctuation indicator is required before the closing quotation mark because an abbreviated function name is a mathematical term.

 The inverse sine function is written \sin^{-1} .